joshmakar/the-git-gud-guide/README.md

 ## Checking Out

-Checking out can loosely be thought of as, "I'm checking out/viewing the state of my project at this particular time."
+Checking out can loosely be thought of as, "I'm checking out/viewing the state of my project on this particular branch, or at this particular time."

 ### Previous commits